stephen-atech/JavaScript-tutorial/README.md

 eg:
    var firstName = "Alan";
    var lastName = "Turing";

+# Escaping Literal Quate in Strings
-- Escape characters are used to escape
+- Escape characters are used to escape default JS built in sysmnbols
+eg:
+   var str = "Hello, is \"Hi\", is what he siad"